Permutation twisted cohomology, remixed: Introduction

-Continuing their foray into the land of permutation modules, Balmer-Gallauer deduced the Balmer spectrum $\Spc(\catK(G))$ of $\catK(G)$ in \cite{BG25}, a landmark achievement.
-Their construction of \textit{permutation twisted cohomology}, a modification of the usual cohomology ring, plays a key role in this classification.
-The authors consider morphisms from the tensor unit to shifts of certain invertible objects (i.e. endotrivial complexes) corresponding to subgroups $N \triangleleft G$ of index $p$.
-The collection of these morphisms forms a multigraded ring $\tH(G)$, the \textit{twisted cohomology ring}, extending the usual notion of a cohomology ring of a triangulated category, and comes with a canonical \textit{comparison map}, which was previously constructed in \cite{Ba10}.
-A twist of the cohomology ring is necessary - since we are considering a homotopy category, the usual cohomology ring $\End^\sbull_{\catK(G)}(k )$ is a tad drab on its own.
+To completely deduce the topology of $\Spc(\catK(E))$, Balmer--Gallauer define the \emph{permutation twisted cohomology ring} $\tH(G)$.
+Explicitly, the authors consider morphisms from the tensor unit to shifts of certain endotrivials corresponding to subgroups $N \triangleleft G$ of index $p$.
+The collection of these morphisms defines the multigraded ring $\tH(G)$, and extends the usual notion of the cohomology ring of a triangulated category.
+The ring comes with a canonical \textit{comparison map}, extending the usual comparison map of \cite{Ba10}.
+A twisted variant of the cohomology ring is necessary: since $\catK(G)$ is a homotopy category of chain complexes, the usual cohomology ring $\End^\sbull_{\catK(G)}(k)$ is a tad drab on its own.
 The miracle of this construction is: